LiSeCo: Linear Semantic Control for Language Generation

-Empirically, all models without control produced toxic (negative) content on $N\approx 300$ of the original $1000$ prompts, see \Cref{fig:ellipses}.
-To understand how baselines reduce toxicity and negativity, we first consider these would-be toxic (negative) generations.
-That is, for each LM, we scored the toxicity (negativity) of all $1000$ no-control continuations using the neural classifiers in \Cref{gen_inst}.
-Then, we filtered for prompts whose no-control continuations were toxic (negative).
-Finally, on the other baselines, we evaluated attribute reduction for this would-be toxic (negative) prompt set.

-\Cref{fig:ellipses} shows, for sentiment (top) and toxicity (bottom), the \emph{safety-naturalness plane}, where the output text attribute is plotted against its perplexity.
+\paragraph{LiSeCo is competitive with baselines for steering and text quality} Recall that the test set consists 50\% generations for which no-control produced a toxic (negative, English) continuation, and 50\% for which it produced a nontoxic (nonnegative, Spanish) continuation.
+We first consider would-be toxic (negative/English) generations. \Cref{fig:ellipses} shows, for sentiment (top) and toxicity (bottom), the \emph{safety-naturalness plane}, where the output text attribute is plotted against its perplexity.
 Each baseline's (safety, naturalness) distribution is shown as an ellipse centered at the mean, shown with one standard deviation.
-Only the best hyperparameter settings for each baseline are shown (LiSeCo $[\alpha^{\min}, \alpha^{\max}]=[0, 0.01]$.
-Moreover, LiSeCo reduces the desired attribute without sacrificing text naturalness, seen by blue ellipses (LiSeCo) being vertically aligned with the green ones (baseline).
-In the case of negativity reduction (top row), LiSeCo outperforms all baselines for both negativity reduction and text naturalness.
-LiSeCo's minimal effect on text naturalness is baked into its design, as it introduces the \emph{minimum norm} intervention when the activation falls into the unsafe region, and does not intervene if the activation is already classified safe (see \Cref{thm:opt_theta_continuous_range}).
-The design choice of minimal intervention, by contrast, is not a part of prompting, ActAdd, or Act, where the intervention is always applied \citep{rodriguez2024controlling,turner2023activation}.
-To that end, we show in \Cref{fig:already-safe} how while LiSeCo \emph{abstains} from intervening if the generation is already classified safe, AcT, ActAdd, and prompting with Instruct are always applied.
-In practice, LiSeCo well-preserves the original safety and naturalness distribution as desired, while other methods may negatively impact either factor (see ).
+Only the best hyperparameter settings for each baseline are shown (LiSeCo $[\alpha^{\min}, \alpha^{\max}]=[0, 0.005]$.

+LiSeCo reduces the desired attribute without sacrificing text naturalness, seen by blue ellipses (LiSeCo) being vertically aligned with the red ones (baseline). {For English to Spanish steering (bottom), LiSeCo outperforms baselines by achieving near-perfect performance, while maintaining the lowest perplexity.
+Interestingly, for English to Spanish steering, where it is simple to tell when the model switches language (as opposed to toxicity/sentiment), the switch tended to be immediate after the prompt in Llama and Mistral, but required several token generations in the case of Gemma, see \Cref{app:naturalness}.} In the case of negativity reduction (top row), LiSeCo is competitive with AcT \citep{rodriguez2024controlling}, outperforming all other baselines for both attribute steering and text naturalness.
+LiSeCo's minimal effect on text naturalness is baked into its design, as it introduces the \emph{minimum norm} intervention when the activation falls into the unsafe region, and does not intervene if the activation is already classified safe.
+The design choice of minimal intervention, by contrast, is not a part of other baselines, where the intervention is always applied \citep{turner2023activation}.
+To that end, we show in \Cref{fig:already-safe} that LiSeCo \emph{abstains} from intervening if the generation is already classified safe, which maintains a comparable perplexity to the baseline.
+In practice, LiSeCo preserves the original safety and naturalness distribution as desired, while other methods may negatively impact either factor (see \Cref{app:already_safe}).